Advertising Promotions Manager

 Sources

-General advertising and media planning practice: effective frequency theory as developed in advertising research literature (associated with Herbert Krugman's work on repetition and message processing, and industry frequency-planning models like Ostrow's model); standard creative-brief discipline common in agency practice.
+Effective frequency theory in advertising research (associated with Herbert Krugman's work on repetition and message processing, and industry frequency-planning models such as Ostrow's); standard creative-brief discipline and delivery/response metric separation common in agency and in-house media-planning practice; incrementality/holdout testing practice as used to sanity-check platform-reported attribution.
 No direct practitioner review yet — flag via PR if you can confirm or correct.

 Jurisdiction: US (baseline)